 If you feel the weight of these warnings — if you read Revelation 2-3 and tremble — then hear this: the fact that you tremble is evidence that you are His.

 Pause here.
 You know the shape of this fear because it visits you in specific ways.
 It visits when a sermon on apostasy lands too close.
-It visits when the sin you thought you had conquered comes back for the fourth time in six months and you lie there doing the math: fourth time — is this the one that proves I was never saved?
+It visits when the sin you thought you had conquered comes back again and you do the math: is this the one that proves I was never saved?
 It visits when you read Hebrews 6 and your eyes start scanning for escape clauses.
 It visits when a friend who once prayed the prayer announces they no longer believe any of it, and you think: if it could happen to them, it could happen to me.
 If you have felt any of that, you already know this fear does not live in your theology.
 It lives in your body.
 It tightens your chest.
-It shortens your sleep.
-And the reason it tightens your chest is the same reason it is evidence that you are His — dead men do not worry about losing what they never valued.
-The fact that the thought of being blotted terrifies you is the fingerprint of the Spirit on a soul He has already claimed.
+And the reason it tightens your chest is worth hearing: only a soul the Spirit has already made alive can dread losing God at all.
+The terror is not the proof you are His — it is the symptom of a life you did not give yourself, and it sends you back to the One who already claimed you.
 Corpses do not fear losing life.
 Only the living fear death.

 The warnings produce fear in the elect because the Spirit is alive in them, convicting them, preserving them.
 The person who reads God's warnings and feels nothing — that is the one to worry about.
 But the person driven to their knees?
 That response is itself the fruit of grace.
 The warning did its work.
 It drove you not to despair but to the Shepherd.